ldsands/UsefulCodeSnippets/other_software/Linux/Manjaro.md

     yay
     # to cleanup unneeded dependencies
     yay -Yc
-    # to search for a package
+    # to search for a package and then you can install from a list of search results
     yay edge
+    # to install a package
+    yay -S zoom
     ```

 ## KDE Plasma Setup